 “The storage standards for color film are the most stringent,” said Dahlbeck.
 “To extend the life of the collection, control of the relative humidity is most critical.
 Munters unique desiccant technology controls humidity at a low temperature that is economically feasible.”
 With pre-engineered add-on modules, the HCD Plus provided fast and cost-effective manufacturing and the flexibility to customize equipment that had been defined by the end user’s needs.

 The 2,000 scfm system keeps the vault at a precise temperature of 45°F with a relative humidity of 25% to ensure the preservation of safety film reels.
 The low-temperature storage helps to preserve film at a level where the humidity is manageable.
 The unit also does over four air changes per hour and removes pollutants and particles by carbon and HEPA filtration.
 The vault is regulated by a passive smart system, which automatically monitors climate activities and sends a notification if there is a breach or change inside.
 This provides a level of security that facilitates a quick response in case of emergency to ensure that content condition is maintained.

-The film, stored in canisters, is held on a total of 20 mechanically assisted mobile carriages inside of the vault that operate on a recessed-rail unit, manufactured by Spacesaver.
-The recessed-rail tracks are laid to allow the carriages to be easily navigated so the canisters can be accessed, while taking up a minimal amount of space.
+The film, stored in canisters, is held on twenty mechanically assisted, mobile carriages inside of the vault that operate on a recessed-rail unit, manufactured by Spacesaver.
+The recessed-rail tracks are laid to allow the carriages to be easily navigated so the canisters can be accessed, while taking up little space.

-Proposing a quick timeline and following through as planned was crucial to the construction of the storage vault.
-The project took two months to be completed, a quick turnaround that was tailored to Pacific Title Archives’ requirements.
+Proposing a quick timeline and following through as planned was crucial to the storage vault construction.
+By selecting Munters’ modular, HCD Plus system, McMurray Stern was able to quickly provide a custom, packaged air processing system.
+The entire project took two months, a quick turnaround that was tailored to Pacific Title Archives’ requirements.

 Check your email within a couple of minutes to reset your password, if you can’t see any incoming messages try to check into your spam folder!